Tomas Bata University in Zlín

 Short Biography

-Jan Kalenda is an associate professor of adult education and director of PhD studies at the Faculty of Humanities, Tomas Bata University in Zlín (TBU), with extensive managerial and research skills.
-Between 2017 and 2022, he served as vice-rector for educational activities and quality management.
+Jan Kalenda is Associate Professor of adult education and head of PhD studies at the Faculty of Humanities (FH), Tomas Bata University (TBU), with extensive managerial and research skills.
+Between 2017 and 2022, he served as TBU´s vice-rector for educational activities and quality management.
 He was responsible for implementing new standards for higher education institutions at TBU and developing its quality assurance system, including obtaining national and European (EUA) accreditation for TBU.
 He was appointed to this function as one of the youngest academics in the Czech Republic.
-In this role, he led several large-scale projects from the EU funds with a cumulative budget of over 25 million EUR.
-During this period, he was twice honoured as the best employee of the Faculty of Humanities, TBU.
+In this role, he led several large-scale projects from the EU funds with a cumulative budget of over €25 million.
+Since the beginning of his job contract at TBU, he has been honoured three times as the best employee of the FH, TBU.

-After the end of this administrative tenure, he spent the academic year 2022/2023 as a Fulbright fellow at the University of California, Los Angeles, where he wrote his first book in English – Formation of Adult Learning Systems in Central Europe: 1989 to 2019 (Kalenda, 2024, under review).
-As a researcher, he has participated in many scientific projects focusing on lifelong learning and related policy, supported by the Czech Science Agency (GAČR), Slovakia Science Agency (VEGA), European Training Foundation (ETF), CEDEFOP, or ERASMUS plus from the European Commission.
-Furthemorre, for over ten years, he has been actively involved in research on lifelong learning participation, its barriers and drivers, self-regulation of learning and adult education systems and policies.
+After the end of this administrative tenure, he spent the academic year 2022/2023 as a Fulbright fellow at the University of California, Los Angeles, where he wrote “Adult Learning Systems in Central Europe” (Kalenda, 2024).
+As a researcher, he has participated in many scientific projects focusing on adult education and learning and related policy, supported by the Czech Science Agency (GAČR), Slovakia Science Agency (VEGA), European Training Foundation (ETF), Norwegian Funds, CEDEFOP, or ERASMUS plus from the European Commission.
+For over ten years, he has been actively involved in research on adult learning and education participation, its barriers and drivers, adult learning systems and policies and self-regulation of learning (for details, see sections Research Profile and Achievements below).

 Research Profile

-Associate Professor Jan Kalenda has developed a diverse interdisciplinary profile from the outset of hic career.
-This has allowed him to extend research interests beyond the field of adult education.
-Drawing on approaches and methods borrowed from sociology (Kalenda et al., 2023a), psychology (Kalenda & Kočvarová, 2022c), digital studies (Karger & Kalenda, 2023, in press), and historical institutionalism (Kalenda 2024, under review), he has tried to enrich research regarding lifelong learning participation.
-His primary research aim is to push the frontiers of knowledge concerning engagement in lifelong learning and the evolution of adult learning systems.
-In this regard, his dominant research up to this date has focused on three interrelated topics:
+Since the beginning of his research career, he has developed a diverse interdisciplinary profile, which has allowed him to extend his research interests beyond the field of adult learning and education.
+Drawing on approaches and methods borrowed from sociology, psychology, digital studies, and historical institutionalism, he has been trying to enrich research regarding adult learning and education participation.
+His primary research aim is to push the frontiers of knowledge concerning engagement in adult learning and the evolution of adult learning systems.

-1. Participation in Lifelong Learning: Factors and processes affecting participation in lifelong learning, including not only social and institutional factors but also a set of psychosocial factors, like motivation, barriers and attitudes (see e.g. Kalenda, 2021, 2023; Kalenda & Kočvarová, 2022a, 2022b, 2022c; Kalenda et al., 2020, 2022a, 2022b, 2023a, 2023b);
+1/ Participation in adult learning and education: Factors and processes affecting participation in adult learning and education, including not only social and institutional factors but also psychosocial factors, like motivation, perceived barriers and attitudes;

 Skills and Leadership

-Among other skills, throughout his career, he has been responsible for the preparation and management of five significant development and investment projects funded by the EU, with a combined budget exceeding 25 million EUR (Strategic Project of TBU I., Strategic Investment Project of TBU I., IKAROS, DUO – Strategic Project of TBU II., Strategic Investment Project II. and ADAPT TBU).
-In those projects, he had the role of PI or was part of project management team.
+Furthermore, he has extensive project management and leadership skills.
+Throughout his career, he was responsible for the preparation and management of five significant investment projects funded by the EU, with a combined budget exceeding €25 million (Strategic Project of TBU I., Strategic Investment Project of TBU I., IKAROS, DUO – Strategic Project of TBU II., Strategic Investment Project II. and ADAPT TBU).
+In those projects, he had the role of principal investigator or project team co-leader.

-Additionally, he has served as the principal investigator or a team member in eight medium-scale research projects, with a cumulative budget surpassing 1 million EUR from: (1) Czech Science Agency (Projects: “Blind Spots of Non-Formal Adult Education in the Czech Republic”; Roads towards 21st Century Inclusive School: An ethnographic approach), (2) Slovakia Science Agency (Project: Concept of Docility in Theory of Adult Education), (3) Visegrad Fund (Project: Measuring university excellence in the V4 region), (4) European Training Foundation (Project: “New Learning Environment of Adults”), (6) CEDEFOF (Project: Apprenticeships for Adults in Europe), (7) ERASMUS plus (Project: Development of diagnostic and intervention apparatus of adult docility phenomenon), (8) Fulbright Commission (Project: Political Economy of Adult Learning Systems in Central Europe: From their Emergence to Liberalization)
+Additionally, he served as the principal investigator or a team member in nine medium-scale research projects, with a cumulative budget surpassing €1.2 million from: (1) Czech Science Agency (Projects: “Blind Spots of Non-Formal Adult Education in the Czech Republic”; “Roads towards 21st Century Inclusive School: An ethnographic approach”), (2) Slovakia Science Agency (Project: “Concept of Docility in Theory of Adult Education”), (3) Visegrad Fund (Project: “Measuring university excellence in the V4 region”), (4) European Training Foundation (Project: “New Learning Environment of Adults”), (6) CEDEFOF (Project: “Apprenticeships for Adults in Europe”), (7) ERASMUS plus (Project: “Development of diagnostic and intervention apparatus of adult docility phenomenon”), (8) Fulbright Commission (Project: “Political Economy of Adult Learning Systems in Central Europe: From their Emergence to Liberalization”), (9) Norwegian Funds (Project: “Czech-Norwegian Hub for the Study and Prevention of Inequalities in Educational Systems”).

 Current Research